prometheus-operator/prometheus-operator/Documentation/operator.md

   -as string
     	Username to impersonate.
 User could be a regular user or a service account in a namespace.
   -auto-gomemlimit-ratio float
-    	The ratio of reserved GOMEMLIMIT memory to the detected maximum container or system memory (default 0.9) -ca-file string
+    	The ratio of reserved GOMEMLIMIT memory to the detected maximum container or system memory.
+The value should be less than 0.0 setting to 0.0 and greater than 1.0 setting to 1.0.
+Default: 0.9 (default 0.9)
+  -ca-file string
     	- NOT RECOMMENDED FOR PRODUCTION - Path to TLS CA file.
   -cert-file string